 13. Should I list everything I've published to show I'm eligible just in case there's a question?

 No. If you can establish your eligibility with one book, just list that book.
 If you're unsure if the book meets our eligibility requirements, list journal publications as well, but only as many as you need to establish your eligibility.
 Our panelists will not see your publications.

 14. I'm on faculty at a university.
 May the fellowship go directly to my university so that I may buy time off from teaching to complete my project?

 No. Fellowships are individual awards; all funds are dispersed only to the fellow.
 However, once our fellows receive funds, it is up to them how they wish to spend it (as long as it relates to their translation project).
 A fellow could pay his/her university directly in order to receive time off.

-If this is the case, contact the Arts Endowment’s Literary Arts staff for guidance before applying.
+If this is the case, contact the NEA’s Literary Arts staff for guidance before applying.
 Most often this is not a problem, as long as the bulk of the work on the project occurs during the period of performance.

 Yes.
 However, in the event of unforeseen delays, grantees may request a new project end date by writing to our Grants Management Office at least 30 days before the end of an award.
-Requests are considered on a case-by-case basis and approval is not guaranteed.
+Extension requests are considered on a case-by-case basis and approval is not guaranteed.

 Yes.
 However, permission to translate the works included in the anthology must be obtained from each work’s respective copyright holder before the application is submitted.